oleobal/rockstar-interpreter/readme.md

 The exception is for blocks, which are sent (as text) to `processLineBlock` instead, basically a recursive version of `processProgram`.
 Blocks are only executed once they are finished.

-If it is a multiline instruction (block), we block (ha) after the tokenization, growing the AST until we reached root level again, at which point the AST is executed.

 ### Non-conformities